internetguru/academy/documentation/academy.md

 ## DESCRIPTION

-Provides commands to _distribute_ coding assignments to students, _evaluate_ individual solutions and _measure_ similarities between each other.
+Provides commands to _distribute_ coding assignments to students, _evaluate_ or _execute_ individual solutions.

 ## OPTIONS